xjtu-omics/vcf-utils/README.md

 **left_align**: aligns the events in a VCF file to the left (not all pipelines produce left-aligned events)

+**min_bedmaker**: Turns a VCF file into a BED file, defining the start of each interval as the start position in the VCF, and the end as the start position + the event length (1 for SNPs, 2 for 1-base indels, etc)

 **read_reference**: not strictly something that manipulates a VCF, this is a quick tool to check the sequence of the reference genome at a certain position, useful for finding the context of an event in the VCF

 **remove_double_alts**: takes an input file (and output file), removes events containing GATK-like double alts (“A TA,TAA”) from the input file